-- After the learner has completed External AQR Review for the Proposal and is planning on submitting for a full IRB review or requires a site authorization/external IRB that is taking longer than thirty (30) days, he/she can take an academic LOA until the review is completed. - Learners who are using a longitudinal design for data collection that will require more than two months may take an academic LOA for a specified amount of time based on their approved methodology. - After the learner's dissertation has completed the External AQR review, they do not need to be further enrolled as he/she completes the final steps of the process.
+- After the learner has completed External AQR Review for the Proposal and is planning on submitting for a full IRB review or requires a site authorization/external IRB that is taking longer than thirty (30) days, he/she can take an academic LOA until the review is completed. - Learners who are using a longitudinal design for data collection that will require more than two months may take an academic LOA for a specified amount of time based on their approved methodology. - After the learners have completed the Form and Format review of their dissertation, they do not need to maintain active enrollment as they complete the final steps of the process.